statycc/pymwp/guide/index.md

 The Program Property of Interest
 ---

-For program $P$, <!-- using P here to not confuse with C language -->
-the goal is to discover a polynomially bounded data-flow relation, between its initial values $x_1,...,x_n$ and final value $x_1^\prime,...,x_n^\prime$.
+For an imperative program, the goal is to discover a polynomially bounded data-flow relation, between its initial values $x_1,...,x_n$ and final value $x_1^\prime,...,x_n^\prime$.

-For an imperative program this property can be presented as follows.
+This property can be presented as follows.

 ```c
 void main(int X1, int X2, int X3){